 History Skills Progression Map.pdf

-The delivery of the History Curriculum in Tibshelf Infant’s school is designed to inspire children’s curiosity, encourage a love of learning and equip children with both an understanding of simple chronology and an awareness of events that have happened in the past.
-This ‘past’ will include events both within living memory and beyond living memory as children’s understanding of the past develops.
-Children will learn through different methods such as experiential days, artefacts and visitors into school, bringing history alive and therefore meaning more than simple facts and dates.
+The delivery of the History Curriculum in Tibshelf Infant and Nursery School is designed to inspire our children’s curiosity, encourage a love of learning and equip them with both an understanding of simple chronology and an awareness of events that have happened in the past.

 Intent

-Our History curriculum will allow children to build upon their prior understanding and skills as they progress through the school.
-Children will initially begin to understand their own family history and start to notice differences and similarities between life today and the past, They will move on to learning about change that has occurred within living memory in different stages (their own memory, their parents’, their grandparents’) and then progress to investigating changes beyond living memory and significant historical events.
+It will allow children to build upon their prior understanding and skills as they progress through the school.
+They will move on to learning about change that has occurred within living memory in different stages (their own memory, their parents’, their grandparents’) and then progress to investigating changes beyond living memory and significant historical events.
+Children will learn through different methods with the introduction of artefacts and visitors into school, bringing history alive and therefore meaning more than simple facts and dates.

 High Quality Teaching will enable us to: